Skip to content

 Key takeaways

-Outlook: Uncertainty about growth and inflation stemming from the Iran conflict has dominated the conversation about the global economic outlook.
-The International Monetary Fund (IMF), in its latest World Economic Outlook (WEO), has modestly downgraded its global growth forecast, but notes that downside risks dominate the outlook, with these risks including a longer or broader conflict and worsening geopolitical fragmentation.
+Outlook: Uncertainty about growth and inflation stemming from the Middle East conflict continues to dominate the conversation about the global economic outlook.
+The International Monetary Fund (IMF), in its latest World Economic Outlook (WEO), has modestly downgraded its global growth forecast, but notes significant downside risks, including a longer or broader conflict and worsening geopolitical fragmentation.
 It continues to project EM growth to significantly outperform advanced economies.
-Among EMs, we highlight that while resilience remains a notable broad factor, differing sensitivities and policy responses to the oil shock require careful country-by-country analysis.
-Uncertainty about the path of monetary policy also remains high under current circumstances, with various central banks pointing to growth and inflation risks stemming from the Iran conflict.
-Our thesis of “global rewiring” remains intact.
+Among EMs, we highlight that while resilience remains a notable broad factor, differing sensitivities and policy to the oil shock require careful country-by-country analysis.
+Uncertainty about the path of monetary policy remains high under current circumstances, with various central banks pointing to growth and inflation risks stemming from the Middle East conflict.
+Our thesis of “global rewiring” remains intact, and we expect global relations to continue shifting and realigning for some time yet.

 Important Legal Information